Jako/PDFResource/README.md

 ## Usage

-Install via package manager.
+Install via package manager, modify the system settings, template variables and chunks to create PDF files on resource base.

 ## Documentation

-For more information please read the [documentation](http://jako.github.io/PDFResource/).
+For more information please read the [documentation](https://jako.github.io/PDFResource/).